thiagolsfortunato/runner-installation/README.md

 This helm chart support both Helm2 and Helm3.

 ## Prerequisite
+1. If you are working on air-gapped environment (without internet access), make sure to push the image "codefresh/cli" into your local registry before proceeding with the installation.

-1. Before you start to install this helm chart make sure you have a Codefresh API token, follow this doc for HOW-TO generate it: [https://codefresh.io/docs/docs/integrations/google-marketplace/#step-0---create-a-codefresh-api-key](https://codefresh.io/docs/docs/integrations/google-marketplace/#step-0---create-a-codefresh-api-key)
+2. Before you start to install this helm chart make sure you have a Codefresh API token, follow this doc for HOW-TO generate it: [https://codefresh.io/docs/docs/integrations/google-marketplace/#step-0---create-a-codefresh-api-key](https://codefresh.io/docs/docs/integrations/google-marketplace/#step-0---create-a-codefresh-api-key)
-2. Clone this repo and pack the helm chart by executing:
+3. Clone this repo and pack the helm chart by executing:

 `git clone https://github.com/codefresh-io/runner-installtion.git`